hend-a-ghafour/Analyzing_Marketing_Campaigns/README.md

 - personalization positively influences user engagement and conversion, reinforcing the value of tailoring ad content to user preferences.
 - Personalized ads outperform control ads in both conversion and retention, showing stronger user engagement overall.
 - Understanding the ad plays a major role in driving user engagement — ads that are clearly understood (e.g., those matching the user’s preferred language) show significantly higher conversion and retention rates _(14.16% & 64.89% respectively)_.
+- Younger audiences (under 30) are more likely to engage and remain retained after conversion, while engagement among users above 30 is weaker.
+Ages above 55, While less likely to convert, exhibit better loyalty once they do.